 This recipe produces one of the healthiest chocolate treats you will find.
 It also tastes better than the commercial stuff you end up buying!
 This is one of the few chocolates that I make without any of the other healthy sugars and it is not for everyone.
-Only those who like a very dark chocolate will appreciate the flavour.
+Only those who like very dark chocolate will appreciate the flavour.

-4 squares (approx 112 gm) unsweetened baking chocolate
+- 4 squares unsweetened baking chocolate (approx. 112gm)

-1 Tbsp coconut oil
+- 1 Tbsp coconut oil

-1 teaspoon liquid light stevia*
+- 1 tsp light liquid stevia*

-1 tsp vanilla extract
+- 1 tsp vanilla extract

-1/2 cup walnuts, chopped
+- 1/2 cup walnuts chopped

-1/2 cup sultanas or raisins
+- 1/2 cup raisins or sultanas

 - Heat until all the chocolate and coconut oil is melted.